Our latest update on COVID-19 (coronavirus) | O2

-We’re sorry if you missed out on registering for our extra 10GB offer for NHS staff.
-If you’d like to read the terms for this offer, they’re here: Info On Extra 10GB Offer For NHS staff.
+We’re sorry, but you’ve missed out on our extra 50GB offer for NHS staff.
+If you’d like to read the terms for this offer, they’re here: Info On Extra 50GB Offer For NHS staff and Info On Extra 10GB Offer For NHS staff.
 We hope you’ve been able to benefit from some of the other things we’ve been doing for our customers.